Alpkant/BAFMD/README.md

 ## How to Download
 Please fill out [this form](https://forms.gle/H7tMCZaeXDKzVH3QA) and then email/notify bafmd@googlegroups.com to request the data.
-After the approval, you will get BAFMD_image_urls.tsv and annotation files.
+After the approval, you will get image URLs, train/test splits and annotation files.
 BAFM_image_urls.tsv contains all the annotated image names and their URLs.
 First column shows the image filename and second column shows the URL.
+BAFMD_train_images.txt contains image names that are belong to the training set that has been used in the paper.
+BAFMD_test_images.txt contains image names that are belong to the test set that has been used in the paper.

-You should put annotation folder and BAFMD_image_urls.tsv to the same folder with <a href="fetch_dataset.py">fetch_dataset.py</a> script.
+You should put annotation folder and all other files under the same folder with <a href="fetch_dataset.py">fetch_dataset.py</a> script.
 Your dataset folder should look like this.

 ```
 BAFMD Dataset Folder